-LSUPD looking for 2 who stole golf cart day of LSU-Auburn game
+LSU Police looking for 2 who stole golf cart day of LSU-Auburn game

 Latest Weather Blog

-LSUPD looking for 2 who stole golf cart day of LSU-Auburn game
+LSU Police looking for 2 who stole golf cart day of LSU-Auburn game

 BATON ROUGE - Police are searching for two men accused of stealing a golf cart from LSU's campus the day of the Tigers' home game vs Auburn.